 Influences

 Creativity does not exist in a vaccum.
-We study and analyze the works of those we admire and respect, and end up absorbing those influences consciously or unconsciously.
+We are inspired by the works of those we admire and respect, and end up absorbing those influences consciously or unconsciously.
 Our influences, along with our own life experience, talent, and creativity, form what is our vision as artists.
 These are my influences--works from others that have inspired me, brought me pleasure, provided sancturary, and are a part of who I am.

 Films